-The $I^2C$ general-call reset allows the host controller in one command to reset all devices on the bus that respond to the general-call reset command.
-The general call is initiated by writing to the $I^2C$ address 0 (0000 0000b).
+The I^2C general-call reset allows the host controller in one command to reset all devices on the bus that respond to the general-call reset command.
+The general call is initiated by writing to the I^2C address 0 (0000 0000b).
 The reset command is initiated when the subsequent second address byte is 06h (0000 0110b).
-With this transaction, the device issues an acknowledge bit and sets all of its registers to the power-on-reset default condition.
+With this transaction, the device issues an acknowledge bit and sets all of the registers to the power-on-reset default condition.